 Signs You Have a Microbiome Issue

-Aside from mental distress, there are plenty of other signs pointing to an unbalanced microbiome.
+Aside from mental distress, many other signs point to an unbalanced microbiome.
 Here are a few symptoms to look out for:

 - Sudden or unintentional weight change.
-Gaining or losing weight without making a significant change to your activity level or diet can be a sign of an unhealthy microbiome.
+Gaining or losing weight without making a significant change to your activity level or diet can signify an unhealthy microbiome.

 - Fatigue.
-Unhealthy microbiome can cause sleep disturbances and chronic fatigue.
+An unhealthy microbiome can cause sleep disturbances and chronic fatigue.
 Serotonin is one of the primary neurochemicals involved with sleep.
-Since it is created in the guts, any issues there can disrupt production.
+Since it is created in the guts, any issues can disrupt production.

 - Skin irritation.
 If inflammation caused by harmful bacteria goes unchecked, aggravating proteins can leach into the body.
 This can lead to itchy skin and even eczema.

 - Migraines.
-The Journal of Headache and Pain confirmed this, but they’re still not entirely sure why.
+The Journal of Headache and Pain confirmed this, but they’re still unsure why.
 They believe it could be due to the bidirectional signaling we talked about earlier.